 Unfortunately, I’ve endured many times in my life when people have treated me badly.

 I’ve since researched everything I could about toxic people – and gathered together a range of psychological tools to help defend against crazymakers.

-My son as a toddler was telling the bullies in his kindergarten class a loud “no thank you” – whenever one of them said something mean to hurt his feelings.
+My son as a toddler was telling the bullies in his kindergarten class a loud “No thank you!” – whenever one of them said something mean to hurt his feelings.

 Remember: Often toxic people thrive on creating drama.

-So breathe in deeply, get yourself calm and centered, before you speak to your offender about your boundaries.
+So breathe in deeply.
+Get yourself calm and centered.
+Then when you’re calm, consider speaking to your offender about your boundaries.

-I will give you video training (in short 3 – 10 minute bursts) to help you live drama-free – create better boundaries – and even create 1 electric fence.
-Click now!
+I will give you video training (in short 3 – 10 minute bursts) to help you disarm narcissists, liars, manipulators, emotional vampires, and high conflict people.

 You’ll learn to create better boundaries – and even create 1 electric fence (for truly unreasonable people).